DennisSoemers/DennisSoemers.github.io/projects.md

 description: A list of projects I have worked on / am working on.
 ---

 This page lists a variety of projects that I have worked on.
-It is not an exhaustive list (some projects are not interesting enough to talk about, or not yet ready to be talked about).
+It is not an exhaustive list (some projects are less interesting to talk about, or not yet ready to be talked about).
 Most of them have source code available and/or publications (papers, theses or other kinds of reports) available, but not all.

 {% assign sorted = site.projects | sort: 'date' | reverse %}